Red Blooded American Girl

-Red Blooded American Girl is a 1990 Canadian science fiction comedy horror film written by Allan Moyle, directed by David Blyth and starring Andrew Stevens, Heather Thomas, Christopher Plummer and Kim Coates.
+Red Blooded American Girl is a 1990 Canadian science fiction horror film written by Allan Moyle, directed by David Blyth and starring Andrew Stevens, Heather Thomas, Christopher Plummer and Kim Coates.

 Premise

 A young woman is transformed into a vampire by a virus.
 The vampire doctor who's treating her hires a young scientist to find a cure.
 He and the girl fall for each other hard, but she, mad from hunger, escapes to wreak havoc on the city.